Tin whistle: Well-known performers

 Howard Shore called for a tin whistle in D for a passage in his "Concerning Hobbits" from The Lord of the Rings film trilogy.
 The tin whistle symbolizes the Shire, together with other instruments such as the guitar, the double bass, and the bodhrán.
 The tin whistle also plays a passage in the main theme in the same trilogy.

 The tin whistle is featured prominently in the song "My Heart Will Go On" by Celine Dion in the movie Titanic.
 The song's introduction consists of a tin whistle solo which has become iconic.
-Famously performed by Abigail Butler and Emily Black.

 The tin whistle also features prominently in the soundtrack of the film How to Train Your Dragon, and is connected to the main character, Hiccup.